-dition to creating flyers, they set up an email-based ing to make those changes." support system that offers tips-not mandates-on using the new environment.
+Changing body habits also involves changing minds.
+To encourage employees to leverage what the new space has to offer, the project team mounted a campaign to promote moving more at work.
+In addition to creating flyers, they set up an email-based support system that offers tips-not mandates-on using the new environment.